Section 3: Procedures for New Voters, Vote-by-Mail Voting, Provisional Voting, and Other Situations

 Poll workers will face a variety of situations involving proof of identification for first-time voters, vote-by-mail voters, provisional voters, multiple-precinct polling, and electioneering.
 To address these situations, poll workers should be educated on the details below.
 Some situations are relatively rare, so a poll worker should not hesitate to contact the county elections official if any questions arise.

 New U.S. Citizens and New California Residents

-- The law allows any new U.S. citizen or new California resident to register and vote at the office of the county elections official between 7 and 14 days before Election Day.
-People who go to the polls and identify themselves as new United States citizens or new residents of the precinct and are not on the voter index should be given provisional ballots.
-A voter may be told that, unless they registered to vote between 7 and 14 days before the election, the provisional ballot will not be counted.
+- The law allows any new California resident to register and vote at the office of the county elections official between 7 and 14 days before Election Day.
+Although the new resident should have voted in the office of the elections officials, if people identify themselves as new residents of the precinct and are not on the voter index they should be given provisional ballots.
+A new resident voter may be told that, unless they registered to vote between 7 and 14 days before the election, the provisional ballot will not be counted. (§ 3400)

 Certain First-Time Voters

-- Poll workers should know the requirements and limited conditions under which they need to see a voter's identification.
+- Under federal law, first-time voters who registered by mail may be required to show identification to vote.
+Poll workers should know the requirements and limited conditions under which they need to see a voter's identification.
 Poll workers may only ask a voter to provide their identification if the voter index clearly states identification is required.
-This notation on the voter index will be made when the voter mailed in a voter registration form without providing a driver's license number or the last 4 digits of their social security number.
-(See, e.g., HAVA § 303(b), CA Admin.
-Code § 20107)
+This notation on the voter index will be made when the voter mailed in a voter registration form without providing a driver license number or the last four digits of their social security number.
+(HAVA § 303(b); Cal.
+Code of Regs., tit.
+2 § 20107)